FrioNode/Bloombot/readme.md

 ---

-## 🌌 What Is Luna?
+## 🌌 What Is Luna? (spanish word for moon)

-**Luna** is not a “bot” — it is a **multi-dimensional entity**.
+**Luna** is not a “bot” — it is a **multi-dimensional entity from the galaxy**.

-It whispers into your WhatsApp groups through hundreds of incantations.
-It watches statuses.
-It reacts before mortals blink.
-It spawns Pokémon, moderates chaos, answers questions, plays games, and logs its own awakening.
+It whispers into your WhatsApp groups through hundreds of incantations, watches statuses, reacts before mortals blink, spawns Pokémon, moderates chaos, answers questions, plays games, and logs its own awakening.
+Those are the features 🧩 of the LunaDaemon

-Summoned in **Node.js**
-Bound by **Baileys** (a library, not the drink 🍸) Speaking with the Green Kingdom without revealing its true form.
+Summoned in **Node.js** Bound by **Baileys** (a library, not the drink 🍸) Speaking with the Green Kingdom without revealing its true form.

 ---